HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Also, we have to keep in mind that different veterinarians mark up their medicines differently.
 We've seen vets in cities (Pasadena, Boston) mark up and give dog wormer at 35,625% (you read that right...over 35 THOUSAND percent!) over our own cost.
 And remember, your vet gets it cheaper than I do.

-Since re-contamination can occur from an activity as simple as taking your dog for a walk through a dog park, it is possible that treatment might have to be given more than once over the lifetime of the dog.
-There is a vaccination available, though it's efficiency is in question.
-Ask your vet if you feel you live in an area where giardia infection may be a problem (especially prevalent in Minnesota, Wisconsin, or near lakes/streams or in moist climate).
+Since contamination can occur from an activity as simple as taking your dog for a walk through a park, it is possible that treatment might have to be given more than once over the lifetime of any dog.
+There is a vaccination available, though it's efficacy is in question.
+Ask your vet if you feel you live in an area where giardia infection may be a problem (especially prevalent in Minnesota, Wisconsin, or near lakes/streams or in moist climates), or if you frequently camp or visit ponds, lakes, or streams with your dog.

 Some of the many causes of diarrhea include: